 1.1.2.
 Audit Process

-Each Operational Centre, Project Team & Delivery Team's Safety and Environmental Management System should be reviewed at planned intervals, to ensure its continuing suitability, adequacy and effectiveness.
+Each Operational Centre & Delivery Team's Safety and Environmental Management System should be reviewed at planned intervals, to ensure its continuing suitability, adequacy and effectiveness.
 Reviews should include assessing opportunities for improvement and the need for changes to the Safety and Environmental Management System, including the Safety and Environmental Management policy and objectives.

 1.2.
 Version Control